lbuk/portfolio-website/_portfolio/FresnelSocialDistancing.markdown

 By computing multiple scenarios, a hypothetical person with COVID-19 can be placed in the centre and the number of people that get the virus in each equally-sized zone can be counted.
 The zones can then be thematically mapped using the <a href="https://www.liamthomasbolton.com/portfolio/FresnelMap/">Fresnel Map</a>, a novel cartographic technique.

-This technique has significant applications in epidemiology and policy-making.
-It could be utilised to address the MAUP in disease modelling and compare multiple pandemic measures.
+This technique has applications in epidemiology.
+It could be utilised to study the spread of airborne diseases, for example, and address the MAUP in epidemiology.
+The technique also has applications beyond coronavirus and social distancing and could be utilised to optimise future pandemic measures.